Diamond Blackfan Anemia (DBA) in Children

-Diamond Blackfan anemia (DBA) is a rare blood disorder that is usually diagnosed in children during their first year of life.
-Children with DBA do not make enough red blood cells–the cells that carry oxygen to all other cells in the body.
+Diamond Blackfan anemia (DBA) is a rare blood disorder.
+Children with DBA do not make enough red blood cells.
+These cells carry oxygen to all other cells in the body.

 Blood cells are made in the bone marrow, the spongy insides of long bones.
 In children with DBA, many of the cells that would have become red blood cells die before they develop.

 DBA may be passed down through families.
 About 50% of children with this disorder have a gene defect.
 In the other 50% of children with DBA, no gene defects are found and the cause is not known.

 What are the symptoms of DBA in a child?